nuhptr/trello-appwrite/README.md

 # zustand (state management)
 npm install zustand

+# openAI (AI)
+npm install openai
 ```

 ## Learn More

+To learn how to using openAI, take a look at the following resources:

+- [OpenAI API](https://beta.openai.com/docs/api-reference/introduction) - learn about OpenAI API.
+- [OpenAI Playground](https://beta.openai.com/playground) - an interactive OpenAI Playground.

 To learn more about Next.js, take a look at the following resources: